 Mixing and Segregation

-The main part of this 1-day event will be an all-round seminar offering a platform for speakers from various fields of industry to share their knowledge and know how, comprising manufacturers and suppliers of mixing equipment as well as scientists and users working in the powder mixing area.
-Contributions to the lecture program include well-known suppliers of different types of mixers such as Lindor, Eirich, and Hosokawa.
-Also speakers from Delft University of Technology, Twente University / MercuryLab, Zeelandia, and Delft Solids Solutions will contribute through participation.
-The list of speakers is currently being constructed.
+The first half of the day will be an all-round seminar offering a platform for speakers from various fields of industry to share their knowledge and know how, comprising manufacturers and suppliers of mixing equipment as well as scientists working in the pharmaceutical and food industry.
+These include Hosokawa and Lindor as well-known suppliers of different type of mixers.
+Also speakers from Abbott Healthcare, DSM/ Technical University Delft, Aspen Oss,and Delft Solids Solutions will contribute through participation.

-In this way, we have created an interesting and also interactive program designed for anyone who is working or studying the mixing and segregation of powders and powder blends as well as those who work in the field of powder technology.
-We offer both experimentally oriented lectures and modelling contributions to link theory to practice.
-Unfortunately, due to the Covid-19 situation, the characteristic hands-on learning part will not take place this time.
+We have created an interesting and also interactive program designed for anyone who is working or studying the mixing of powders and powder blends as well as those who work in the field of powder technology.
+The second part of the day will offer a highly interactive workshop in which teams work together a practical case that is applicable to everyday situations within the field offering insight and hands-on learning.

 An American publication from 1930 describes about 2000 recipes for mixtures of solid and liquid substances.
 Over the years, scaling occurred, there are more and more types of mixtures produced and also the quality requirements are much stricter.
 Starting from the nineteen fifties mixing really became a field of study as well as industry, where segregation became an error source to constantly be aware of and deal with.